arajpathak7/AzureADNodejsAPP/README.md

 # How to run the completed project
+Clone the Repo to your local folder.
+You can open the local folder in Visual Studio to view the code.
 ## This project shows, how to receive Azure Active Directory token.
 It then uses the token to get user profile details from Azure AD by using Microsoft Graph

 ## Prerequisites